Androixo/FinalniProjekt/README.md

-# FinalniProjekt
+# FinalniProjektje
-polibte mi vsichni prdel
+je to v pohode